Jo-Jo White: Minor leagues

 White began his playing career in minor league baseball in 1928 with the Carrollton Frogs of the Georgia-Alabama League.
 He compiled a .330 batting average and a .635 slugging percentage for Carrollton.
-He led the Geogia-Alabama League with 28 home runs.
+He led the Georgia-Alabama League with 28 home runs.

 In 1929, White played for Fort Smith of the Western Association, compiling a .312 batting average, .530 slugging percentage in 137 games.
 By the end of July he was leading all the minor leagues with 42 stolen bases.

 White began the 1930 season with Evansville of the Triple-I league, his batting average dropping to .188 in 20 games.
 Hereturned to Fort Smith, batting .316 with a .587 slugging percentage, 19 triples, and 22 home runs in 112 games.

 In 1931, White was promoted to the Beaumont Exporters of the Texas League.
 In 161 games, he batted .298 with 34 doubles and 52 stolen bases, and led the league with 23 triples.